-Rule #1: there is no “one size fits all” when it comes to determining the “right” serving size.
-The effective serving size for each person is different based on body chemistry, severity of concern, weight, concentration of the product, etc. One or two drops may be effective for one person but another person may need several drops of the same product.
+Rule #1: there is no "one size fits all" when it comes to determining the "right" CBD dosage.
+The effective dose for each person is different based on body chemistry, severity of concern, weight, concentration of the product, etc. One or two drops may be effective for one person but another person may need several drops of the same product.

-Rule #2: it is typically best to start low and gradually increase serving size over time until you experience the desired result.
+Rule #2: it is typically best to start low and gradually increase dosage over time until you experience the desired result.
 Patience is key.
 While some people get results immediately, most report not seeing results for weeks or even months.

-This page gives input on where to start and how to find your personal “sweet spot” serving size.
-But know that it will likely take some time, patience and experimentation for you to find the serving size that is right for you.
+This page gives input on where to start and how to find your personal "sweet spot" dosage.
+But know that it will likely take some time, patience and experimentation for you to find the dose that is right for you.

 Step 1: Decide How You Want To Take Your CBD

 CBD oil drops that you place under your tongue and allow to absorb directly into your bloodstream are the most popular way that people take CBD.
 Vaping is the second most popular and generally preferred by those looking for quick relief from anxiety, panic attacks and migraines.
 Other popular methods include oral capsules/gummies and topicals and transdermals that are applied to the skin.
 All of these delivery methods are explained in more detail in our article "What's The Best Way To Take CBD Oil?"

 Step 2: Consider How Your Chosen Delivery Method(s) Impacts Dosage

 As explained in the article linked above, bioavailability refers to the actual amount of CBD that gets into your bloodstream.
 Estimated bioavailability by delivery method: 20-30% for drops, 30-40% for vaping and 5% for oral capsules and gummies.
 So for example, consuming 25mg of CBD in sublingual drops will deliver an estimated 4-6 times the amount of CBD to your body than a capsule with 25mg of CBD.
 This is another reason that starting low and experimenting with dosage is key.